Figure 1: Dual unpressurized seal with API plan 76

 FORE MORE INFORMATION

 Eric Vanhie provides senior expert technical sales support for EagleBurgmann Industries.
 EagleBurgmann operates manufacturing, engineering, testing, and administrative functions at its Houston headquarters including a dynamic dry gas seal test facility.
-EagleBurgmann USA employs 300 people in eleven sales and service center locations throughout the country.
+EagleBurgmann USA employs 220 people in six service center locations throughout the country.
 With a pronounced understanding for quality and service as well as customer orientation, they draw on their knowledge and expertise to provide local support to customers and solve problems quickly and efficiently.
 For more information, visit www.eagleburgmann.us.